vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

 Their term weights are assigned by the sparse representational model.
-In Vespa, sparse learned representations for top-k retrieval with the wand query operator,  is best expressed using a schema field of the type [weightedset](https://docs.vespa.ai/en/reference/schema-reference.html#weightedset)
+In Vespa, sparse learned representations for top-k retrieval with the wand query operator, are best expressed using a schema field of the type [weightedset](https://docs.vespa.ai/en/reference/schema-reference.html#weightedset)